 Underneath the amphitheater there are arches and chambers where wild animals, including lions and tigers, waited to be brought into the stadium to fight the gladiators.
 The stadium also had tall granite watchtowers where referees oversaw the combatants.

 The area was inhabited long before the Romans took over, but the ruins being excavated now were built on the order of Emperor Augustus beginning in 19 BC.
-Gülşen said the name Anazarbus means “unvanquished” in Persian.

-Anazarbus or Anavarza was one of the most important Roman military outposts in the East.
+Anazarbus ( Anavarza) was one of the most important Roman military outposts in the East.

 There is evidence that the city was at various times home to Sassanian, Greek, Ottoman, Byzantine and Armenian peoples.
 The foundation of a fortress at the site may date back to the seventh century BC and the Assyrians.
 The Romans took it over from the Cilicians.

 Anazarbus is on the outskirts of present-day Dilekkaya in the Kozan district of Adana Province.
 The ruins are becoming a tourist attraction.

-Earlier this year, the triumphal arch of Anazarbus, which is 22.5 meters (74 feet) wide, 10.5 meters (34.5 feet) high and 5.6 meters (18.4 feet) thick, was under renovations to restore it as a tourist attraction.
+In 2015, the triumphal arch of Anazarbus, which is 22.5 meters (74 feet) wide, 10.5 meters (34.5 ft.) high and 5.6 meters (18.4 ft.) thick, was under renovations to restore it as a tourist attraction.

-“It is a huge and unique structure decorated with Corinthian heads, columns, pilasters [rectangular columns] and niches,” he said.
-“Because of these features, it is the only one in the region that we call Çukurova today, and one of the few monumental city gates within the borders of Turkey.”
+“It is a huge and unique structure decorated with Corinthian heads, columns, pilasters [rectangular columns] and niches.
+Because of these features, it is the only one in the region that we call Çukurova today, and one of the few monumental city gates within the borders of Turkey.”